cdrpro/cdrpro.github.io/en/macros/question-answer.md

 #### Is there any other ways to pay?

-No. It's PayPal or WebMoney only, for now.
+It's PayPal USD (VISA, MasterCard, Maestro, DISCOVER, American Express) only.

 #### If I buy a macro, can I install it on multiple computers?
 For example at work and at home.

 For each computer macro must be purchased separately.

-#### If I buy a macro, and then reinstall the OS, I will need to buy it again?
+#### If I buy a macro, and then reinstall the OS, do I need to buy it again?

-No!
+No, you don't!

 #### What about if I want to update the part of the computer?
-Need to buy a macro again?
+Do I need to buy a macro again?

-No, you do not.
-For example, replacing/adding HDD does not affect the registration.
+In most cases you don't.
 However, if you get "Your registration key does not correspond to this computer" message after upgrade, you can update activation key but not more than once a year and three times only.

 #### If I buy a macro, can I get the following updates for free?

-In most cases, yes.
+In most cases, yes, you can.